 - Fourth-year students (magistrands) wear the gown off both shoulders, across the elbows.

 This tradition represents each student growing wiser with each passing year and shrugging off the support of the University until they finally leave as a graduate, ready for the world.

 Students of St Mary’s College are members of the Faculty of Divinity and, rather than the red gown, have the option to wear a knee-length black gown with short, open sleeves.
 The gown also has a violet cross of St Andrew on the left-facing sleeve.

 The University also offers a postgraduate gown of black cloth faced with burgundy.
 The postgraduate gown was introduced to provide better integration for students coming from Schools that didn’t offer their own gowns and to extend the academic dress beyond undergraduate level.

 Students have the option of wearing their original undergraduate gown (including those of other universities), or they may choose the postgraduate gown.

 Should you wish to join in the gown tradition, we offer a pre-ordering service to ensure that your gown, in the correct size, is available for collection in St Andrews.
-Pre-orders can be made online through the University Shop.
+Pre-orders can be made online through our University Shop (other sources are available).